-When you have identified those CICS systems or regions in your enterprise that can be managed by CICSPlex SM, your next task is to decide how many CICSplexes you want to define to CICSPlex SM, and which of your CICS systems is to belong to each.
+When you have identified those CICS systems or regions in your enterprise that can be managed by CICSPlex SM, your next task is to decide how many CICSplexes you want to define to CICSPlex SM, and which of your CICS systems is to belong to each CICSplex.

 You can have any number of CICSplexes.
-For example, you could define:
+For example, you could define one CICSplex for:

-- One CICSplex for the entire enterprise, or - · One CICSplex for each geographical location, or - One CICSplex for each business unit within the enterprise, or - One CICSplex for each existing TOR-AOR-FOR configuration, or - One CICSplex for each processor, or - One CICSplex for each operating environment (OS/390 and z/OS)
+- The entire enterprise

+- Each geographical location

+- Each business unit within the enterprise, or

+- Each existing TOR-AOR-FOR configuration, or

+- Each processor